NeuralSens: Sensitivity Analysis of Neural Networks: Further examples and comparison with other methods

-Figure \ref{fig:lekprofile} shows the results of the Lek's profile method from \pkg{NeuralNetTools} package.
-Each plot shows the effect of each input variable by showing model predictions across the range of values of that input.
-The lines of each plot refer to the value of the output across the range of one input when the other two inputs remain constant.
-In this example, we have used \code{group_vals = 6}, performing a k-means clustering of 6 clusters, and choosing the value of the input in the center of these clusters to calculate each of the lines of the plot.
-The second plot of figure \ref{fig:lekprofile} shows the value of the input variables in each of the cluster centers.
+Figures \ref{subfig:mod4_lekprofile} and \ref{subfig:mod4_groupshow} display the results of Lek's profile method from the \pkg{NeuralNetTools} package.
+To prevent the analysis of non-representative scenarios in the input dataset, a k-means clustering with 6 clusters has been applied to the dataset.
+Each subplot in Figure \ref{subfig:mod4_lekprofile} shows the evolution of the output variable when varying the input variable of interest across a range of values corresponding to the center of the k-means clusters.
+The other inputs remain constant in their values in the center of each k-means cluster.
+Figure \ref{subfig:mod4_groupshow} shows the value of the input variables at each of the cluster centers.

-Figure \ref{fig:pdp} shows the partial dependence plots of \code{mod4} output.
-It gives similar results as Lek's profile method, although \code{pdp} may be more interpretable because it does not consider different scenarios and return only the mean value of the output.
-For the same reason this analysis might give misleading information by avoiding unlikely but representative combination of inputs.
+Figure \ref{subfig:pdp} shows the partial dependence plots (pdp) and Individual Conditional Expectaction (ICE) plots of \code{mod4} output with regard to each input variable.
+An ICE curve is calculated by maintaining the input variable of interest $x_i$ at a value $x_{ik}$, where $x_{ik}$ is the value of $x_i$ in the $k$ row of the dataset, and varying all other inputs across their values in the dataset.
+For a given dataset with $N$ samples, there would be $N$ ICE curves for each input variable.
+The PDP curve can be calculated as the mean of these ICE curves.
+PDP shows the marginal effect a given input variable has on the response variable of the neural network model, averaging the effects of the rest of the input variables.

+Calculating all ICE curves shows how the output variable change in the entire input space of the dataset.
+This comes at a large computational cost, since the number of curves that must be calculated are directly proportional to the number of samples and number of input variables.
+The computational time can be reduced by calculating only the PDP or a reduced number of ICE curves, but in that case some important scenarios might be ignored.